Neo23x0/Raccine/README.md

 I'd like to extend Raccine but lack the C++ coding skills, especially o the Windows platform.

-1. Pass [external variables](https://yara.readthedocs.io/en/v3.4.0/commandline.html#cmdoption-yara-d) to the YARA matching process
-2. Extend coverage according to [this](https://github.com/Neo23x0/sigma/blob/master/rules/windows/process_creation/win_office_shell.yml) sigma rule comparing a list of child process names with their parents' to block many office droppers - we need to pass external variables to the YARA matching process for that
-3. Add MD5/SHA1/SHA256 hash values to log (I fear the OpenSSl ... maybe we don't include a hash)

 ## Other Info

 The right pronounciation is "Rax-Een".